-For this alternative, the proposed ECO Substation Project would be the same as described in Section B of this EIR/EIS, with the exception that the approximately 4-mile-long portion of the proposed 138 kV transmission line between the SWPL and Boulevard Substation (from milepost (MP) 9 to Boulevard Substation; Figure C-1) would be installed underground rather than overhead on transmission line poles.
+For this alternative, the proposed ECO Substation Project would be the same as described in Section B of this EIR/EIS, with the exception that the approximately 4-mile-long portion of the proposed 138 kV transmission line between the SWPL and Boulevard Substation (from milepost (MP) 9 to Boulevard Substation; Figure C-1) and the proposed 138 kV transmission line between approximate MP 0.3 and 2.4 would be installed underground and where possible within existing roadways rather than overhead on transmission line poles.
+Between MP 0.3 and 2.4, the proposed 138kV transmission would be rerouted and installed underground along Old Highway 80 and Carrizo Gorge Road (for a distance of approximately 2.7 miles) and would then rejoin the proposed overhead 138 kV transmission line.
 Between MP 9 and the Boulevard Substation Rebuild site, undergrounding of the 138 kV transmission line would require the acquisition of less right-of-way (ROW) compared with the overhead 138 kV transmission line associated with the proposed ECO Substation Project as described in Section B, Project Description.
-In addition, based on existing topography and a preliminary slope analysis of the route, the route does not contain grades that exceed the maximum allowable slope (12%) for undergrounding transmission lines.
+In addition, based on existing topography and a preliminary slope analysis of the route, the underground routes does not contain grades that exceed the maximum allowable slope (12%) for undergrounding transmission lines.
 Where this alternative crosses surface water drainages, additional ROW and horizontal directional drilling would be implemented to avoid direct impacts to surface water.

 This alternative meets project objectives criteria and purpose and need as set forth in Section A, and is considered feasible.
-While this alternative would increase short-term construction impacts, it has the potential to reduce long-term visual and land use impacts and, therefore, is also expected to meet environmental criteria and has been selected for detailed analysis in this EIR/EIS.
+While this alternative would increase short-term construction impacts, it has the potential to reduce long-term visual, and land use, and cultural resource impacts and, therefore, is also expected to meet environmental criteria and has been selected for detailed analysis in this EIR/EIS.